spareinetrip/stremula-1/README.md

 **What each service does:**

 **Stremio Server:**
-- Starts HTTP server on port 7003 (or configured port) for localhost access (127.0.0.1)
+- Starts HTTP server on port 7003 (or configured port) for local network access
-- Starts HTTPS server on port 7004 (or configured port + 1) for IP address access (with self-signed certificate)
 - Serves content from the database
 - Ready immediately (no startup delay)
 - **Auto-restart on crashes**: Automatically restarts if it crashes (up to 5 restarts per minute)